Skip to content

 Our current projects include appraising the evidence for peer support, creating a sound measure of moral injury, and assessing the prevalence of intimate partner violence in military and Veteran Families.
 Whether we are leading studies or supporting our research partners in their endeavours, Atlas aligns its research efforts with what Veterans and their Families tell us are their unique mental health care and treatment needs.

-For the 2023-24 fiscal year, Atlas and its research partners launched seven new studies focusing on topics including:
+In 2024-2025, Atlas and its research partners launched new studies focusing on topics including:

 • Women Veterans’ well-being